Bey0ndZ/TOLCDiscussionForum/README.md

 TODO (Dt.
 11/17/2014)
 Sumanth's tasks:
-1. TODO: If anonymous is true, then do not display their name in the tickr

-2. Subscribe to threads
+1. Subscribe to threads

-3. Add created by thread right hand side bottom like in piazza

-4. In the main thread content, post the persons name who has created the thread

-5. Add a wiki
+2. Create a new firepad for every discussion thread which is active

+3. Try getting the username of the person editing the firebug space